Thank You for Leading!

 RESOURCES WEBSITE :: The Resources website is our primary location for digital content created in-house.
 This includes sermons, articles, devotionals, Bible studies, reading plans and special projects like stories or Midweek.

-WEEKLY DIGITAL GUIDE :: The weekend digital guide – LPC.Guide – is our primary tool for communicating to and engaging with our weekend service audience .
+WEEKLY DIGITAL GUIDE :: The weekly digital guide is our primary tool for communicating to and engaging with our weekend service audience .
 The digital guide also features important information for first-time guests.

 LIVESTREAM :: Our weekend service livestream goes live on Vimeo, our Resources website, Facebook and LifePoint Live every Sunday at 9:30am.